 What significant findings have you established in your field?

-James A Brozik: We have identified key states important to AQP4 regulation and their associated thermodynamic forces.
+James A Brozik: In this video, we have identified key states important to AQP4 regulation and their associated thermodynamic forces.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:6.1.2